BetaNYC/About/Code-of-Conduct.md

 You can reach me at (CONTACT INFO).
 Thank you.

----
+## Improve these words
-To comment on this document, please fork and make pull request or use this [Google Drive Document](https://docs.google.com/document/d/19Q5rNU_dA_OyJqs8l059343N7hRqIicmjekJhZaNZEI/edit?usp=sharing).
+This document is reviewed annually.
+To comment or suggest an improvement, please fork and make pull request, use this [Google Drive Document](https://docs.google.com/document/d/19Q5rNU_dA_OyJqs8l059343N7hRqIicmjekJhZaNZEI/edit?usp=sharing), or give private feedback at < membership@betanyc.us >.